-- The named governor will report to the Governing Body on an annual basis (unless it will be easy to identify individual children whereby work on behalf of all vulnerable groups may be more appropriate):
+- The named governor will report to the Governing Body on an annual basis (unless it will be easy to identify individual children whereby work on behalf of all vulnerable groups may be more appropriate);

 - Areas that may be reported;

-- A comparison of test scores for LAC as a discrete group, compared with the attainment and progress of other pupils;
+- A comparison of test scores for CiC as a discrete group, compared with the attainment and progress of other pupils;

-- The attendance of pupils as a discrete group, compared with other pupils;

-- The level of fixed term/permanent exclusions; and
+- The attendance of pupils as a discrete group, compared with other pupils; The level of fixed term/permanent exclusions; and Pupil destinations.

-- Pupil destinations.

 - The named governor should be satisfied that the school's policies and procedure ensure that looked-after pupils have equal access to:

-- The national curriculum;
+- The national curriculum:

 - Public examinations;

 - Careers guidance;

 - Additional educational support;

-- Extra-curricular activities:
+- Extra-curricular activities;

 - Work experience

-e) Responsibility for Looked After Children in School
+e) Responsibility for Children in Care in School:

-It is important that all teaching staff who are in contact with the child or young person are aware that he/she is being looked after by the Local Authority.
-The responsibility for the transfer of this information should be that of the Head Teacher and/or the Designated Teacher for Looked After Children.
+It is important that all teaching staff that have contact with the child or young person are aware that he/she is being looked after by the Local Authority.
+The responsibility for the transfer of this information should be that of the Head Teacher and/or the Designated Teacher for Children in Care.